lorddusk/ObsidianDnD/Reference/deities/Asmodeus.md

 - **Pantheon:** Faerûnian
 - **Alignment:** L, E
+- **Alternate Names:** The Lord of the Ninth, The Cloven, Old Hoof and Horn
 - **Domains:** Knowledge, Trickery, Order
 - **Symbol:** Three inverted triangles arranged in a long triangle